Summer Academic Success Academy (SASA)

 Participation in the Summer Academic Success Academy has a value of more than $4000.00 for Maryland residents and $8,000 for out-of-state students.

-The first 100 enrollees will be awarded the SASA summer grant which covers SASA tuition, housing, meals and books.
-To qualify for the SASA grant you must complete the SASA enrollment form, and pay your SASA program fee by June 2, 2023.
+The first 100 enrollees will be awarded the SASA summer grant which covers SASA tuition, housing, meals, and books.
+To qualify for the SASA grant, you must complete all steps listed in the Enrolling in SASA section.
+Grant recipients will be notified after the enrollment deadline, usually on the following Monday.

 All required textbooks will be provided free of charge by Coppin State University during SASA.
 Students are responsible for purchasing additional supplies such as notebooks, writing instruments, etc.